Ian Manuel

 — Porterville CollegeWe can’t thank you enough for helping us secure Ian today.
 He was absolutely amazing.
 His story, presence and energy really made our event come to life.

-— The Ad Council— University of Rochester, River Campus LibrariesIan’s visit was phenomenal!!
+— University of Rochester, River Campus LibrariesIan’s visit was phenomenal!!
 It was so perfect to have him as my inaugural Visiting Black Intellectual for my campus initiative…he truly made a difference in elevating our profile.
 My students have thanked me profusely for the book, were inspired and moved very emotionally by Ian and one of my students has already started to think about what she can do to help with the re-entry process.
 The community organizations that partnered with me on reading his book are asking me “what’s next!”
 Our campus just can’t get enough of Ian!
 I can’t speak highly enough of what a gift it was to have Ian on our campus.

 — Butler UniversityThe event was fantastic – Ian was absolutely superb and I’ve had so much feedback about the impact his story had on the audience.
 We also loved that he shared some of his poetry.
 We’ll definitely be in touch for any future events.— Financial TimesPraise for My Time Will Come